21A35A0508/FRT/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Services, Categories, Chatbot, Contact  etc.
+- Has a collection of many web pages including Home, About Us, Services, Categories, Chatbot, Contact  etc.
 - Users can know about health information through this website.

 ## Screenshots